-Thank you for joining me on this journey.
-Like the classic Russian Dolls, over the past few months we’ve uncovered layer upon layer of voiceover topics to discuss.
-If you want to refer back to any particular issue, or pay forward any insights you gleaned here, this synopsis will help you find what you’re looking for.
+Thank you for joining me on this voiceover series journey.
+Like the classic Russian Dolls, over the past few months, we’ve uncovered layer upon layer of voiceover topics to discuss.
+If you want to refer back to any particular issue or pay forward any insights you gleaned here, this synopsis of the voiceover series will help you find what you’re looking for.

 Practice makes perfect, so let’s get to work!
 If you want to learn different exercises to flex your muscles and grow as a VO artist, the fourth #VOnow post is where I offered tips and secrets on how to stay sharp.